majjoha/stack-templates/README.md

 ## Templates
 ### Simple
-Simple is a minimal template for writing libraries.
+`majjoha/simple` is a minimal template for writing libraries.
 It adds [Hspec](https://hspec.github.io) and adds a configuration file for running tests on [CircleCI](https://circleci.com).